 Ting is a 30-something trainer from Australia who joined YouTube in 2011 but didn’t start going viral until she started posting workouts on (what else?)
 TikTok and more and more people started doing her “challenges.”
 These challenges are often broken down into one or two-week time periods and promise dramatic results.

 Ting now has over 21 million subscribers on YouTube.
-The top 100-most subscribed YouTube channels in the world have between 25 and 152 million subscribers, so that gives you some sense of just how popular the trainer’s workout circuits and series are.
+The most subscribed YouTube channels in the world have between 25 and 152 million subscribers, so that gives you some sense of just how popular the trainer’s workout circuits and series are.
 What’s maybe more shocking is that within two months, Ting went from 10 million subscribers. to 14.5 million.
 Needless to say, people are Googling Chloe Ting’s workouts regularly more and more now—likely for the same reasons I did.

 However, it's important to note that Ting is not a certified professional fitness trainer.
 It's best to seek the advice of a licensed professional for your specific fitness needs, especially if you have an injury.

 Chloe Ting's Workouts